mees-van-wel/hexa-center-website/src/routes/guide/healthcare/dossiers/index.md

 Sending out questionnaires to clients was designed to be as simple and easy to understand as possible, however there are some guidelines worth studying before sending out questionnaires.

-Pay close attention to the `Responder mode`, `Addition Mode` and `Answer Mode` options when creating your program steps, as these options determine whether your step is send out to clients, what steps are added by default, and whether answers are shared among clients.
+Pay close attention to the `Responder mode`, `Addition Mode` and `Answer Mode` options when creating your program steps, as these options determine whether your step is available to be send out to clients, what steps are added by default, and whether answers are shared among clients.
 Read more about these options on the [Programs](../programs/index.md "Programs") page.

 ### 8.1.1.
 Sending out questionnares to clients

 Use the `Mail to clients` button to send out questionnaire(s) to clients.
 Make sure you have added a step first, otherwise this button will not be visible.
 Please review your step before sending it out as a questionnaire, as the email sending proces can **not** be undone.

+The the `Mail to clients` button is only visible when that step's `Responder mode` is set to `External`.
+Read more about the different step options on the [Programs](../programs/index.md "Programs") page.

 After sending out the email, the `Mailed on` field will update to show the last date an email has been send out, which should be the date you pressed the `Mail to clients` button.